 Sending bulk mail involves two issues, from a technical standpoint.
 One is sending them out and the other is making sure the recipient receives them.

-The second issue is usually smaller, so let’s talk about that first.
+The second issue is usually easier, so let’s talk about that first.
 Every mail provider has its own policy with regard to incoming email.
 In general, to avoid the rate limits applied by some mail providers (such as Yahoo, Hotmail, Gmail, etc.), we recommend sending no more than 50-60 messages per minute.
 We would also recommend that messages are sent in batches of up to 2,000 per hour.
 Sending more than that can trigger anti-spam rules on some providers and then they block your emails.

 Regarding sending all these emails from our servers, how precisely this works depends on the type of hosting you have with us, that being shared hosting or VPS.